jsmoriss/jsm-show-term-meta/readme.txt

 == Upgrade Notice ==

-= 3.0.0-dev.2 =
+= 3.0.0-b.1 =

-(TBD) Added the ability to delete individual term meta.
+(2021/11/30) Added the ability to delete individual term meta.
 Added a `JsmStmCompat` class with a filter to add Yoast SEO taxonomy meta to the Term Metadata metabox.

 = 2.0.0 =